elgubenis/aws-sqs-connector/README.md

 # AWS SQS Connector

 Tired of all the hassles connecting and polling a Amazon WebService SQS?
-The solutions is here!
+The solution is here!

 Install
 -